kuang-da/kuangda-website/content/authors/admin/_index.md

 I was fortunate to intern as a Senior Data Scientist at IBM’s Chief Analytics Office.

-**I am actively seeking full-time opportunities as a Research Scientist in AI4Science at industry labs or biotech.
-If you’re interested in connecting, feel free to reach out!**
+**I am actively seeking full-time opportunities as a Research Scientist in AI4Science across tech, biotech, or pharmaceutical industries.
+Feel free to reach out!**